- Friday, January 01, 2021

 Downtown Pasadena is made up of three unique districts offering shopping, dining and entertainment.

 Old Pasadena‘s brick alleyways are lined with boutiques like Mohawk General Store, Joie, and Vince.

-The Pasadena Playhouse District is an artsy neighborhood surrounding California’s state theatre, the Pasadena Playhouse — this is the performing arts hub featuring Boston Court Performing Arts Center, Ice House Comedy Club, as well as coffee shops, wine bar, record store and Southern California’s oldest bookstore.
+The Playhouse District is an artsy neighborhood surrounding California’s state theatre, the Pasadena Playhouse—this is the performing arts hub featuring Boston Court Performing Arts Center, Ice House Comedy Club, as well as coffee shops, wine bar, record store and Southern California’s oldest bookstore.

-The South Lake Avenue District is a European-style tree lined boulevard where people go to pamper themselves at boutiques like Olive & June (nail salon), Drybar (blow dry bar), SoulCycle (cycling studio), and Contessa Chocolate Collection (patisserie).
+The South Lake Avenue District is a European-style tree lined boulevard where people go to pamper themselves at boutiques and cafes.

 Past Parade Highlights